 View Artist's Products

-2020 “Calling to Who We Are,” NCECA Concurrent Exhibition, Richmond, VA.
+2021 “Calling to Who We Are,” NCECA Concurrent Exhibition, Cincinnati, OH.

-2019 “Cell Persona: Incarceration’s Impact on Black Lives,” Pyramid Hill Sculpture Park, Cincinnati, OH.
+2019 “Cell Persona: Incarceration’s Impact on Black Lives,” (Solo) Pyramid Hill Sculpture Park, Cincinnati, OH.

 2019 “Terra Incognita,” Plant Seven Gallery, High Point, NC.

 2019 “Constructed ClayScapes,” San Angelo Museum of Art, San Angelo, TX.